kodekrash/wikipedia.org-xmldump-importer/README.md

 # wikipedia.org-xmldump-importer

-Wikipedia.org XML Dump Importer is a script to import the standard Wikipedia XML dump into a simple MySQL/MariaDB database useful as a local cache for searching and manipulating Wikipedia articles.
-The database structure is designed for ease of use, and is not mediawiki-compatible.
+Wikipedia.org XML Dump Importer is a script to import the standard Wikipedia XML dump into a simple MySQL/MariaDB database or MongoDB datastore useful as a local cache for searching and manipulating Wikipedia articles.
+The data storage structure is designed for ease of use, and is not mediawiki-compatible.

-This is an improved version of https://github.com/kodekrash/wikipedia.org-xmldump-mysql
+This is an improved/combined version of https://github.com/kodekrash/wikipedia.org-xmldump-mysql and https://github.com/kodekrash/wikipedia.org-xmldump-mongodb.

-https://github.com/kodekrash/wikipedia.org-xmldump-mongodb will be merged into this tool soon.

 Dataset Source
 --------------